 Conveyancing/Solicitor costs: A conveyancer/solicitor is an independent party that is employed for the buying and selling of a property.
 They handle the settlement and title transfer process by ensuring that their client is meeting all legal obligations and while ensuring the clients rights are protected during the time of this transaction.
 It is a conveyancer’s job to take charge and do all the leg work while working with you and the agent on your behalf.

 Building Insurance: You need to ensure that once you have signed the contract of sale (COS) that you have an adequate building insurance policy in place.
 Most contracts will specify that you as the purchaser are responsible for the property from the time of signing, but not only that most banks actually require a copy of the building insurance during the buying process prior to settlement occurring.
-Click here if you would like your mortgage broker Gerry to organise a free quote through Allianz.
+You can use an insurance broker who will be able to look at your scenario and find the best options available.

 Bank Fees/Charges: All lenders will have set fees/charges payable at time of settlement of the loan or at time of loan discharge/finalisation.
 The fees that are often charged are:

 - Total Establishment Fees – Combination of total Application and Settlement fees

 - Application Fee – A once off fee payable if requested by the lender

 - Settlement Fee – A once off fee payable if requested by the lender